Spec Ops: The Line: Multiplayer

-A two player cooperative mode was added to the game after its launch with four missions to choose from.
+A two player cooperative mode was added after launch with four missions to choose from.
 Players are tasked to defeat multiple waves of enemies and complete a series of objectives, similar to a horde mode.

 Synopsis

 Setting

 Nolan North voices Captain Martin Walker.

 Bruce Boxleitner voices Lieutenant Colonel John Konrad.

 Six months prior to the game's events, the worst series of sandstorms in recorded history began across Dubai.
 The city's politicians and wealthy elite downplayed the situation before secretly evacuating, leaving countless Emiratis and foreign migrant workers behind as the city was overwhelmed by the surrounding desert.
-Lieutenant Colonel John Konrad (Bruce Boxleitner), the decorated but PTSD-troubled commander of the "Damned 33rd" Infantry Battalion of the United States Army, was returning home with his unit from Afghanistan when the storms struck.
+Lieutenant Colonel John Konrad (Bruce Boxleitner), the decorated but PTSD-troubled commander of the 33rd Infantry Battalion of the United States Army, was returning home with his unit from Afghanistan when the storms struck.
 Konrad volunteered the 33rd to help relief efforts, defying orders by the Army to abandon the city and its refugees and deserting with the entire battalion.
 The storms intensified and a massive storm wall engulfed Dubai, disrupting surveillance, air travel, and all but the strongest of radio broadcasts.
 Struggling to maintain order amid 80 mph (128 km/h) winds, riots, and dwindling resources, the 33rd declared martial law and began committing atrocities on the civilian population.
-Aggrieved by this, the staff of the 33rd staged a coup d'etat against Konrad but were defeated, while the remnants are branded as "the Exiled".
+Aggrieved by this, the staff of the 33rd staged a coup d'etat against Konrad, leading to a brief civil war between the "Exiles" (loyal to the staff) and the "Damned" (loyal to Konrad).
+The "Damned" 33rd emerged victorious, and Konrad executes his own staff with white phosphorus.
 The CIA then sent in a black ops squad to investigate, and as part of their plan organized the locals into insurgents to attack the 33rd, eventually resulting in a ceasefire.
-The last communication from Dubai stated that the Exiled 33rd was attempting to lead a caravan out of the city.
+The last communication from Dubai stated that the 33rd were attempting to lead a caravan out of the city.
 The caravan never arrived, and soon afterward, the United Arab Emirates declared Dubai a no-man's-land.
 All travel to the city was barred, the 33rd was publicly disavowed for treason, and no further news left the city.

 Two weeks before the start of the story, a looped radio signal finally penetrated the storm wall.
 Its message was brief: "This is Colonel John Konrad, United States Army.
 Attempted evacuation of Dubai ended in complete failure.
 Death toll... too many."
 The United States military decides to covertly send in an elite three-man Delta Force team to carry out reconnaissance, led by Captain Martin Walker (Nolan North), who served alongside Konrad in Afghanistan.
 Walker, First Lieutenant Alphonso Adams (Christopher Reid), and Staff Sergeant John Lugo (Omid Abtahi), are ordered to confirm the presence of any survivors, then immediately radio for extraction.